Direct Marketing vs Indirect Marketing

 Direct marketing is a strategy where businesses communicate directly with their customers, aiming for immediate responses or actions.
-The interaction is one-on-one, targeting a specific audience segment with personalized messages.
+The interaction is one-on-one, targeting a specific audience segment with a personalized message.

 Common direct marketing channels include: